ava-labs/hypersdk/docs/tutorials/morpheusvm/4_testing.md

 }
 ```

-In the above, some of the checks that `confirmTX` does are:
+In the above, some of the checks that `confirmTx` does are:
 - Checking that the TX was successful
 - Checking that the balance of the receiver is as expected
 - Checking that the balance of the sender is as expected